tapebysea/cb-cli/README.md

     𐄂 Check which streamers are online (feature not implemented yet)

     𐄂 Feed your cat (feature not implemented yet)

+# Usage

+To watch or download a chaturbate stream, you can use either the -w/--watch or -d/--download flags respectively;

+    cb-cli -w/--watch jessicaparkerrr
+    cb-cli -d/--download jessicaparkerrr

+You can add a streamer to your ~/.config/cb-cli/subscriptions.conf file with the -s/--subscribe flag;

+    cb-cli -s/--subscribe jessicaparkerr

+You will be able to use the o/--online flags to list which of your subscriptions are live.

+    cb-cli -o/--online

+    note; this feature has not been implemented yet

+To update cb-cli, you can use the cb-cli --update command;

+    cb-cli -u/--update

+Lastly, to run the help dialog, use the -h/--help flags

+    cb-cli -h/--help

+> Note: More options may be implemented in the future such as --query to search for streams with specific tags.
+As of right now this is TBD and not on my list of priorities.

 # Installation

 Dependencies: